johnno1962/injectionforxcode/README.md

 Code shared across the above scripts including the code that patches classes into categories.

-## Script output line-prefix conventions -[InDocument monitorScript]:
+## Script output line-prefix conventions from -[InDocument monitorScript]:

 __#/__ directory to be monitored for individual file changes (n/a in plugin version)